semirahd/Mozilla-NorthAmerican-CampusClub/README.md

 [contributors' guidelines](CONTRIBUTING.md).

 Please note that it's very important to maintain a positive and supportive environment.
 Flowers grow with sunshine not shade!
-When you join us we ask that you follow our [code of conduct](CODE_OF_CONDUCT.md) in all interactions both on and offline.

 ## Contact us